vincentmhhon/reactnd-project-myreads/README.md

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is project is the final assessment project for Udacity's React Fundamentals course, it is based the starter template developed by [React Training](https://reacttraining.com).

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The template only provide a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.

-## What You're Getting
+## What include in starting template
 ```
 +--public/
  |-- index.html - DO NOT MODIFY